JoshuaEbenezer/lbmfr-public/README.md

 # Source code for the video quality study on low bitrates across frame rates and resolutions

-This repository contains the source code for the project described here: https://w.amazon.com/bin/edit/Amazon_Video/LowBitrate_HFRvsSFR_VQA/WebHome.
+This repository contains the source code for the project described in the paper "Joshua P. Ebenezer, Yixu Chen, Yongjun Wu, Hai Wei, Sriram Sethuraman, "Subjective and Objective Quality Assessment of High-Motion Sports Videos at Low-Bitrates", IEEE International Conference on Image Processing 2022".

 The folder 'algo_code' contains code for various video quality metrics.